jclehner/nmrpflash/README.md

 take quite some time: times of 15 minutes and more have been reported.

-Some devices will send keep-alive packets (see [below](#received-keep-alive-request)) during this time, which are esentially telling `nmrpflash` that it's still busy flashing.
+Some devices will send keep-alive packets (see [below](#received-keep-alive-request)) during this time, which are telling `nmrpflash` that it's still busy flashing.

 Do not reboot your device at this time, because flashing is probably still in progress (sometimes indicated by flashing LEDs).
 Only when